-Most recently, we expanded our manufacturing capacity with a new manufacturing facility in Chonburi, Thailand.
-We may continue to devote significant resources to the expansion of our manufacturing capacity and any such expansion will be expensive, will require management's time and may disrupt our operations.
+Most recently, we expanded our manufacturing capacity by building a new facility in Chonburi, Thailand, which was completed in March 2017.
+We may continue to devote significant resources to the expansion of our manufacturing capacity, and any such expansion will be expensive, will require management's time and may disrupt our operations.
 In the event we are unsuccessful in our attempts to expand our manufacturing capacity, our business, financial condition and operating results could be harmed.